-Today, Trevor Noah stands as one of the youngest and most renowned South African comedian, political commentator and television host for popular television channels.
+Today, Trevor Noah stands as one of the youngest and most renowned South African comedians, political commentators, and television hosts for popular television channels.
 Trevor Noah – is also the boy who defied every law, every fundamental in a deep-rooted, ruthlessly authoritarian, and nonsensical regime of institutionalized racial discrimination.
 Born in the 1980s in South Africa, a country that took pride in Apartheid – his real-life story and existence are nothing short of a miracle, defying odds at best.

 Son of Patricia Nombuyiselo Noah, a Xhosa woman, Trevor was born to a black mother and a white Swiss father – thereby making Patricia a ‘criminal’ in accordance with laws in South Africa.
 Patricia was fierce and defiant, with unwavering faith in her religion.